shannonjensen/node-workshop/step07.md

 ## Fixing your broken paths

-You webpage is now very broken.
+Your webpage is now very broken.
 There's a reason for that!

 When the router function was in `server.js`, the paths to our assets (html, css etc) that were assigned to the `pathToFile` and `pathToIndex` variables, were correct.
 Now the router function has moved inside the `src` folder, we need to update the paths to our assets to make sure they point to the right location.